 In the US, the first business to use a trade mark on a continual basis owns the common law (unregistered) rights to the mark.
 However, enforcing common law trade mark rights can be difficult due to the lack of public record of when you first began to use your trade mark.

 By registering your trade mark in the US you are given legal presumption that you have the right to use the trade mark nationwide.
 Your trade mark will also be listed in the USPTO database and you will hold the right to file a lawsuit in federal court to stop others infringing you.

 The USPTO requires all foreign-domiciled trade mark applicants, registrants, and parties to Trademark Trial and Appeal Board proceedings to be represented by an attorney who is licensed to practice law in the US.
 So if your permanent legal residence or principal place of business is outside of the US, you will need a US-licensed attorney to represent you in all trade mark matters.
-For applications filed under the Madrid Protocol, the requirement for a US licenced attorney does not apply to the filing of the application, but applies to any subsequent actions before the USPTO.
+For applications filed under the Madrid System, the requirement for a US licensed attorney does not apply to the filing of the application, but applies to any subsequent actions before the USPTO.

 An IP professional may also assist you with the selection of goods and services for your application as well as searching for similar marks already on the US register and any potential conflicts.

 Trade mark attorneys typically maintain relationships with trade mark attorneys and agents in other countries.
 You may find that your Australian trade mark attorney already has a relationship with a US trade mark attorney with whom s/he has routinely worked.

 Take a look at our finding an attorney section for more information.

 Like Australia, the US follows the ‘first to use’ rule for obtaining trade mark rights.
 This means that if there is a dispute between you and another party over a trade mark, whoever used it first commercially is likely to be able to claim rights, even if they didn’t register it first.